Improving Robust Decisions with Data: Objective Improvements

+Are there stronger conditions than truth-accommodating refinements that could guarantee objective improvement beyond monotone decision problems?
+This section provides a negative answer when considering the set of all decision problems, i.e., when $\mathcal{C} = \mathcal{D}$.

-Objective improvement in all decision problems is obviously possible when $P^{*}$ is uniquely identified from the data $\omega^{N}$ and $\mathcal{P}$ is not a singleton.
-In that case, by letting $\mathcal{P}(\omega^{N}) = \{P^{*}\}$, the DM's data-revised decision is exactly optimal against $P^{*}$.
-However, revising the initial set to a set containing only the true DGP is not always feasible.
-When the data-revised set is not a singleton, the following theorem shows that objective improvement in all decision problems requires the true DGP to be effectively uniquely identified. \begin{theorem} The revision with data provides an objective improvement in all decision problems if and only if there exists $\alpha \in (0,1]$ such that
+Obviously, a sufficient condition is when $P^{*}$ is uniquely identified from $\omega^{N}$ and $\mathcal{P}$ is not a singleton.
+In this case, by letting $\mathcal{P}(\omega^{N}) = \{P^{*}\}$, the DM's data-revised decision is exactly optimal against $P^{*}$, thus always improves.
+However, revising a non-singleton initial set to a singleton set containing the true DGP is not always feasible, especially when the possible DGPs can be non-identical.
+When the data-revised set is not a singleton, the following theorem shows that objective improvement in all decision problems requires the true DGP to be effectively uniquely identified.